- Dental Clinic (By Appointment during the month of July)

 - Take Charge of Your Health

-- Health Information (FLU Shots are available for adults and children!)
+- Health Information (May is Stroke Awareness Month.
+FLU Shots are available for adults and children!)

 Children's Vaccines (Flu Shots now Available!)